michael-sevcik/CommandLineParser/README.md

 - `Parser(IParametrizedOption[] plainArguments)` -> parameter 'plainArguments' represents expected plain arguments present on the command line.
 Parser then passes first plain argument to the first object in the `plainArguments` and continues until there are any plain arguments left.
-If there is more plain arguments present on command line than objects in `plainArguments` the redundant ones are ignored.
+If there is more plain arguments present on command line than objects in `plainArguments` the redundant ones are added to the `RemainingPlainArguments` property.
 If there is not enough plain arguments to satisfy number of mandatory plain arguments, it results in `ParseCommandLine` method returning false.

 ### Parsing Errors